 The main thing is that you communicate what you expect from your employees in your absence policy.
 This way you can ensure that everyone knows their obligations and commitments in the event of sickness – from getting in touch when they don’t feel well enough to work, to completing a return to work form after they recover.

 We specialise in making absence management easy.
-Thousands of companies across the world depend on our advanced absence management system.
+Thousands of companies across the world depend on our advanced absence management software.
 Through empowering you to take control of your absenteeism, we could save you £289 per employee per year.

 We make it easy for employees to keep on top of their entitlement, to book leave, and to report unplanned leave.
 We make it easy for you to track workloads, to set Bradford Factor trigger points, and to get the clearest possible overview of your absence data.